Kalilo/merchant-guide-to-galaxy/README.md

 # The Solution

-This has been written in ruby 2.6 it will accept input by a program argument, or it will go into repl mode if no argument is provided
+This has been written in ruby 2.6 it will run from either a file name provided as the program arguments, or standard input (repl mode) if none is provided.

 to execute
 ```